OostayeGhadimi/Python-Workbook/README.md

-This repository belongs to book 55 and all the codes of exercises and related flowcharts are placed here.
+This repository belongs to book (The Python Workbook: A Brief Introduction With Exercises and Solutions) and all the codes of exercises and related flowcharts are placed here.